SnappyJumper/BookWyrm/README.md

 * Slug: Stores a unique slug to identify the review by.

-* Author: Stores the Author of the book being reviewed as a Author Foreign Key.
+* Author: Stores the Author of the book being reviewed as an Author Foreign Key.

 * Genre: Stores the genre of the book.